python/cpython/Doc/library/stat.rst

-Normally, you would use the :func:`os.path.is\*` functions for testing the type of a file; the functions here are useful when you are doing multiple tests of the same file and wish to avoid the overhead of the :cfunc:`stat` system call for each test.
+Normally, you would use the :func:`os.path.is\*` functions for testing the type of a file; the functions here are useful when you are doing multiple tests of the same file and wish to avoid the overhead of the :c:func:`stat` system call for each test.
 These are also useful when checking for information about a file that isn't handled by :mod:`os.path`, like the tests for block and character devices.